Abdulgituse/Datawarehouse/README.md

 # Datawarehouse
-It gives overall information abot DWH
+It gives overall information about DWH